 Doctor of Philosophy (PhD) in Mathematical Sciences

-Most of our PhD students are supported by scholarships, which cover tuition fees and provide a stipend and other forms of support.
-Most scholarships include certain teaching and service requirements; the exact terms and conditions are explained upon the offering of the scholarship.
-If you need information about the available terms of support, please contact us.
+Most PhD students are supported by scholarships, which cover tuition fees and provide a stipend and other forms of support.
+Scholarships typically include teaching and service requirements; the exact terms and conditions are explained upon the offering of the scholarship.
+For information about the available terms of support, please contact us.

 To apply for the PhD programme, please go to our Admission Requirements page, and read the instructions carefully.